opendesignschool/vector-graphics-basics-workshop/README.md

 * Your own laptop to use during the lesson (Windows, Mac, Linux)
 * Be able to competently use a computer

-Cost: TBC

-Size: Groups of up to 10 people

-Time: 3-4 Hours

 ## Lesson Includes
 * Vector Graphics explained
 * Interface